 How to measure your child

 Let’s start with measuring your child’s legs.
 We recommend that you collect these measurements while your child is lying down on their back.
-They should be wearing their shoes for accurate measures.
+They should be wearing their shoes and AFO’s for accurate measures.
 All measures shown below are in centimeters.